 Confucius said it best…”Find a job you love and you’ll never work a day in your life!”
 Sounds as simple as flipping through the pages of the Golf Course Trades, but finding the perfect job isn’t always so easy depending on what makes the job perfect for you.
 I think a love for the outdoors, the instant gratification of our work, or merely a love for the game of golf are what gets a lot of us hooked on this business.

-Although, the ever increasing standards on turf quality and playability, dealing with the politics of the membership and players, financial strains, and labor issues have a way of taking away that luster.
+Although, the ever-increasing standards on turf quality and playability, dealing with the politics of the membership and players, financial strains, and labor issues have a way of taking away that luster.
 Like everyone, I have my ups and downs, but I do my best to keep my eye on what is truly important and that is enjoying what I do.

-I’ve seen it a hundred times, you see a superintendent or assistant get burned out and try something else, and a few years later their back in the business.
+I’ve seen it a hundred times, you see a superintendent or assistant get burned out and try something else, and a few years later they’re back in the business.
 I truly believe it is in our blood.

 I feel that superintendents are increasingly becoming more and more professional and have gained a new level of deserved respect for their contributions to the game of golf.